Doctor of Nursing Practice FAQs

 Q: Do SMU BSN or MSN graduates have an advantage in the admission process?

 A: While we welcome and encourage SMU BSN or MSN graduates to apply to the DNP program, all students will be evaluated equally in the admission process.

 Q: Is an interview required?

-A: An interview may be required.
-If required, the purpose of the interview is to assess "fit" between your career goals and the DNP program at SMU.
+A: An interview may be scheduled.
+If scheduled, the purpose of the interview is to assess "fit" between your career goals and the DNP program at SMU.
 Additionally, your leadership, communication and decision making skills will be evaluated.
 The interview also provides an opportunity for you to address questions you may have about the program.
-Phone interviews may be accepted.
+Interviews may be conducted by phone or in person.

 Q: How many students are admitted into the DNP program?

 A: We expect to admit 18-20 students to the first several cohorts.